Colds and flu

 - Stay home from school.
 You could spread flu to all your friends, and you won't feel like doing work anyway.

-You can have a flu 'shot' (immunisation) but usually only older or unwell people have flu shots.
+You can have a flu 'shot' (immunisation).
 Immunisation is a smart way to get your body to protect you without catching the disease.
 That means you are given a 'needle' but it really only hurts a tiny amount.
 Just remember to relax, and look away, and keep still.

 Sometimes adults who have to work with people who may sneeze all over them may be immunised too.
 (Like your teacher!)